The Last Mimzy: Other characters

-Mackenzie Hamilton and Calum Worthy cameo as Teenage cyborgs.
+Mackenzie Hamilton and Calum Worthy have cameos as teenage cyborgs.
 Well-known string theorist Brian Greene has a cameo appearance as an Intel scientist.

 Development and production

 The Last Mimzy is loosely based upon "Mimsy Were the Borogoves" by Lewis Padgett (the pen name of collaborators Henry Kuttner and C. L. Moore); the story appeared in John W. Campbell's magazine Astounding in 1943.
-The central idea of "toys" sent from the future to the present, and of the toys' alteration of the children's thought patterns remains, but with many differences.
+The central idea of "toys" from the future being sent back in time and their alteration of the children's thought patterns remains, but with many differences.
 Originally, the transferral (from an unspecified date millions of years in the future) occurs by accident.
 The story makes the point that exposure to novel concepts would alter the children's perceptions "naturally" (irrespective of any intention on the part of the device's creator), since it would take place during an early phase of their intellectual development.
-Both the film's and short story's titles are derived from third line of the nonsense verse poem "Jabberwocky" in Lewis Carroll's Through the Looking-Glass, and What Alice Found There.
+Both the film's and short story's titles are derived from the third line of the nonsense verse poem "Jabberwocky" in Lewis Carroll's Through the Looking-Glass, and What Alice Found There.
 The adapted screenplay is by Bruce Joel Rubin and Toby Emmerich.

 The film's production team also included editor Alan Heim and sound designer Dane Davis.
 Visual effects were created by The Orphanage, and location filming was done in Roberts Creek and Collingwood School.

 Re-release of the short story

 The Last Mimzy: Stories, a retitled repackaging of the collection The Best of Henry Kuttner, was released in paperback, with a new title and cover art to tie in with the film.
-"Mimsy Were the Borogroves" led off the collection.
+"Mimsy Were the Borogoves" led off the collection.